Verrückt: Background

-Original plans for Schlitterbahn Kansas City, the first Schlitterbahn Waterparks site outside Texas, called for a complex including hotels and resort areas.
-Officials in Wyandotte County, Kansas, where it was to be built, were delighted when the company announced the plans in 2005, seeing this as the culmination of efforts to draw residents of the Kansas City metropolitan area to spend their disposable income in Kansas rather than Missouri.
-State legislators from the area passed a law allowing Schlitterbahn to self-inspect its attractions without state oversight as it did in Texas, unlike all other amusement parks in Kansas, which were subject to state inspection.
+Original plans for Schlitterbahn Kansas City, the first Schlitterbahn Waterparks site outside Texas, proposed a $750 million complex including hotels and resort facilities.
+Officials in Wyandotte County, Kansas, where the project was planned, welcomed the announcement in 2005 viewing it as the result of efforts to encourage residents of the Kansas City metropolitan area to spend their disposable income in Kansas rather than Missouri.
+Kansas state legislators from the area passed legislation allowing Schlitterbahn to self-inspect its attractions without state oversight as it did in Texas, unlike all other amusement parks in Kansas, which were subject to state inspection.

-However, the complete plans never came to fruition.
-Two years later, the Great Recession forced many amusement park operators, including Schlitterbahn, to scale back their plans and focus on making their existing parks profitable in the challenging economy.
+The complete plans never came to fruition.
+Beginning in 2007, the Great Recession forced many amusement park operators, including Schlitterbahn, to scale back their plans and prioritize the profitability of existing parks.
 Schlitterbahn Kansas City was reduced to a park without lodging and was not open for an entire season until 2010.
 It was successful, but not to the degree Schlitterbahn and co-owner Jeff Henry had initially expected.

 Construction

 In November 2012, Schlitterbahn announced plans to create the world's tallest and fastest water slide at its Kansas City park, to open in mid-2013.
-No name was given during the announcement, while specifications on the height of the ride were kept secret to ensure that the completed ride would set a world record for its creation.
+No name was given during the announcement, and details on the height of the ride were kept secret to ensure that the completed ride would set a world record for its creation.

-The water slide was spontaneously conceived by Henry at a trade show after a team from Travel Channel's Xtreme Waterparks asked what he was working on.
+Verrückt's concept was spontaneously conceived by Henry during a trade show after a team from Travel Channel's Xtreme Waterparks asked what he was working on.
 Initial attempts to pitch the idea to vendors at the show failed, so Henry decided to build the slide himself, enlisting John Schooley as the ride's lead designer.
 Henry had described the new ride to the Travel Channel crew as a "speed blaster", a term he had likewise improvised.
 He and Schooley knew that Schlitterbahn had to live up to the hype Henry had created and design something previously unheard of.
 "Basically we were crazy enough to try anything", Schooley recalled.

 Henry pressed his design team to complete the ride faster than usual, forcing many staff to work almost constantly.
 Calculations that normally required three to six months were completed in five weeks.
 As they began testing, rafts repeatedly went airborne on the ride's large bottom hump.